adam-snetiker/learning-git/notes/overview.md

 **Repository** - Contains files, history, and configuration managed by Git <br>
 **Three states (local)**<br>
-	* Working directory
+	* Working directory <br>
-	* Staging area/index - holding area for files before they're committed
+	* Staging area/index - holding area for files before they're committed <br>
 	* Commit - In the git repository (history)<br>
 **Remote Repository (GitHub)** - The place where files are stored online<br>
 **Master branch** - The main branch to which all final commits are merged<br>